mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 the same flow identifier (following the procedures defined in {{?RFC5761}}), or they can use different flow identifiers.

-The association between flow identifiers and data streams MUST be negotiated using appropriate signaling.
-Applications can send data using flow identifiers not associated with any RTP or RTCP stream.
-If a receiver cannot associate a flow identifier with any RTP/RTCP or non-RTP flow, it can drop the data flow.
-If the data flow was sent on a QUIC stream, the receiver can send a STOP\_SENDING frame with the application error code set to ROQ\_UNKNOWN\_FLOW\_ID.
+The association between flow identifiers and RTP/RTCP streams MUST be negotiated using appropriate signaling.
+If a receiver cannot associate a flow identifier with any RTP/RTCP stream, it MUST close the connection with the application error code ROQ_UNKNOWN_FLOW_ID.

-There are different use cases for sharing the same QUIC connection between RTP and non-RTP data streams.
-Peers might use the same connection to exchange signaling messages or exchange data while sending and receiving media streams.
-The semantics of non-RTP datagrams or streams are not in the scope of this document.
-Peers can use any protocol on top of the encapsulation described in this document.

 Flow identifiers introduce some overhead in addition to the header overhead of RTP/RTCP and QUIC.
 QUIC variable-length integers require between one and eight